naphiertech/MKB-supabase/WALKTHROUGH.md

 - Admin and globally scoped HR/Payroll staff can select **All Hubs** or one accessible hub.
 Assigned-scope staff are constrained to their authorized hubs.
 Riders do not use the staff workspace selector.
 - The selected workspace is persisted per user in `localStorage`, exposed through `HubContext`, and included in the route workspace key so affected screens refresh when the hub changes.
 - Realtime location, violations, notifications, workforce directories, employee management, support tickets, payroll views, geofence data, and other hub-aware dashboard queries respect the active hub workspace in addition to server-enforced RLS.
+- On Rider Assignments, a selected Hub includes Riders whose permanent Home Hub **or** current Operational Hub matches, so temporarily deployed Riders remain visible to both authorized operational contexts.
+Riders themselves never use this selector.

 ---